Carlos Peña: Second stint with the Rangers

 On June 17, 2014, Peña signed a minor league deal to return to the Rangers.
 He was called up on June 24.
 He played 18 games for the Rangers, batting .136/.190/.237 with 2 RBI in 59 at bats before being designated for assignment on July 17.
 On August 17, Peña was officially released by the Rangers.

 After remaining out of the game for over a year, failing to find another team to play for, Peña signed a one-day contract with the Tampa Bay Rays so he could officially retire as a member of the team.

+Peña first became eligible for the National Baseball Hall of Fame during the 2020 balloting, but he received no votes and was removed from future consideration.

 Broadcasting

 In December 2014, MLB Network announced that Peña had joined its team as a studio analyst.

 In September 2017, Peña appeared on New England Sports Network (NESN) as a studio analyst, and also worked as a color commentator with Jerry Remy and play-by-play announcer Dave O'Brien during the Red Sox' final series of the regular season, against the Houston Astros.

 In 2018, Peña was featured on a Season 7 episode of Impractical Jokers during a punishment for Joe Gatto, one of the Jokers.

 In February 2019, Peña was announced as part of the NESN broadcast team for the Red Sox' 2019 season, to fill in when regular color commentators Jerry Remy and Dennis Eckersley are not available.

-Peña also contributes to Cubs Postgame Live on Marquee Sports Network.
+Peña also contributed to Cubs Postgame Live on Marquee Sports Network.

+In January 2024, Peña was announced as part of the Detroit Tigers Bally Sports Detroit broadcast team for the Tigers' 2024 season, to handle color commentary for multiple games alongside play-by-play announcers Jason Benetti and Dan Dickerson.